bretton/minio-incinerator/README.md

 ## Minio Dashboard

-The Minio web interface is available on via nginx reverse proxy at https://ACCESSIP for the IP address set in ACCESSIP variable of `config.ini`.
+The Minio web interface is available via nginx reverse proxy at https://ACCESSIP for the IP address set in ACCESSIP variable of `config.ini`.

 Accept the self-signed certificate TWICE.
 First is for nginx, second minio.
 Remember, this is not a production-ready environment.